konflux-ci/image-controller/README.md

 There is a special use case for image repository that stores user's `Component` built images.

 To request image repository provision for the `Component`'s builds, the following labels must be added on `ImageRepository` creation:
- - `appstudio.redhat.com/component` with the `Component` name as the value
+ - `build.konflux-ci.dev/component` (`appstudio.redhat.com/component` in case of old ImageRepository API Group used) with the `Component` name as the value
- - `appstudio.redhat.com/application` with the `Application` name to which the `Component` belongs to.
+ - `appstudio.redhat.com/application` with the `Application` name to which the `Component` belongs to (used only in case of old ImageRepository API Group used).

 ---
 **NOTE**